Important Note: Voting Precincts and Districts have changed. Follow this link to find your polling location.

 About Betsy Carr

-Betsy has dedicated her career to serving our community.
-In addition to serving as a delegate, Betsy served for 16 years as outreach director at St. Paul’s Episcopal Church in downtown Richmond.
-She is a founder and past director of the Micah Initiative, which involves over 120 faith communities in partnerships with twenty-five city elementary schools, providing 1,700 mentors, tutors, and volunteers.
+In addition to serving as a delegate, she also served 16 years as outreach director at St. Paul’s Church in downtown Richmond.
+She was a founder of the Micah Initiative in which faith communities partnered with city elementary schools to provide volunteers and tutors.

 Recent Photos